Outbreak of Coronavirus in Hubei Province, China – How Does It Affect You?

 Am I Still Covered For Claims Related To This Event?

-- If you bought your policy before 12:00am (AEST) on 21st January 2020, you may be covered for claims related to this event (specifically in the Hubei Province, China).
+- If you bought your policy before 12:00am (AEDT) on 21st January 2020, you may be covered for claims related to this event (specifically in the Hubei Province, China).

 - You may not be covered for claims arising in other parts of China, where disruptions to the itinerary occur as a result of publicly known tourist attraction closures directly related to the Coronavirus (2019-nCoV).
 For example: Shanghai Disneyland, the Forbidden City or the National Museum of China temporarily closing to contain the outbreak.